What budget should you plan for a trip to Guadeloupe?

 - Budget for 2 weeks: €1800-2000, again excluding international flights and meals, which also brings us to an average of €2800-3500.

-Of course, these are just initial estimates, but I’m going to dig into all of this for you and come up with a dedicated article as soon as I have enough information.
-I need to know more, but you should know that my initial research always gives me prices excluding international flights and meals.
+These are only preliminary estimates, but I plan to research the subject in greater depth and publish a dedicated article once I have enough reliable information.
+I still need more information, but the prices I have found so far exclude international flights and meals.
 So be careful not to be tempted by a very attractive price if you’re leaving in July or August.
 You’ll already have almost €1,000 worth of tickets.
 If you add to this the fact that you will have to eat at a snack bar every lunchtime, for example, and go shopping for food in the evening, the bill will be even higher!

-I’d like to end this article on budgeting for a trip to Guadeloupe with a few words about high and low seasons.
+I’d like to end this guide with a few words about high and low seasons.
 You really need to be aware that prices can vary considerably between the two seasons, especially in the following areas:

-We hope to see you soon for a new article of Guadeloupe.
+We hope to see you again soon in another article about Guadeloupe.

 Written by Sylvain PONS